Christine Merlin: Genetic editing: TALENs & CRISPR/Cas9

 Merlin and her lab have been consistently interested in exploring methods of selective genetic editing via tools such as zinc finger proteins, which enable the creation of targeted gene knockouts within a specified locus.
 In 2016, Merlin and colleagues demonstrated that both TALENs and CRISPR/Cas9 technologies could be utilized in a similar manner to create highly efficient, heritable, targeted mutagenesis at selected genomic loci.
 Merlin and her team were able to generate genetic knockouts of the Cry2 and Clk genes within the monarch genome, two notable clock genes responsible in part for the regulation and modulation of the monarch circadian clock.
-These knockouts were shown to be heritable, with the injection of less than 100 eggs being sufficient to recover mutant progeny; enabling the generation of mutant knockout lines in around 3 months.
+These knockouts were shown to be heritable, with the injection of fewer than 100 eggs being sufficient to recover mutant progeny, enabling the generation of mutant knockout lines in around 3 months.
 These findings provided new research methods for the genetic manipulation and study of monarch clock genes, as is currently being explored by the Merlin Lab.

 Monarch migration, photoperiodic induction and genetics

 While researching monarchs, Merlin headed a paper alongside graduate students Samantha E. Liams and Aldrin B. Lugena and delved into a deeper understanding of monarch migration, its concomitant photoperiodic induction of diapause, and the underlying genetic components.
 Monarchs who migrate in the fall experience a reproductive diapause response to prepare for their migration, which is triggered by the shortened days and colder temperatures of autumn.
 In laboratory conditions, female monarchs produce less mature oocytes in short photoperiods than in long ones, and Merlin and colleagues genetically demonstrated the involvement of clock genes in the response.
 They also identified the vitamin A pathway in the brain as being differentially regulated in a photoperiod manner.
-Using a CRISPR/Cas9-mediated loss of function mutant of gene nina B1, a gene that encodes the rate limiting enzyme that converts β-carotene into retinal, they demonstrated the necessity of this pathway for the photoperiodic induction of reproductive diapause.
+Using a CRISPR/Cas9-mediated loss-of-function mutant of the gene nina B1, a gene that encodes the rate-limiting enzyme that converts β-carotene into retinal, they demonstrated the necessity of this pathway for the photoperiodic induction of reproductive diapause.
 As in other insects, diapause in monarchs is known to result from juvenile hormone deficiency in the corpora cardiaca-corpora allata complex, but the link between the hormone and vitamin A is currently unknown.